bus710/edgex-on-raspberry-pi/30_install_edgex.md

 $ docker-compose -f docker-compose-geneva-redis-no-secty-arm64.yml logs -f {data|command|metadata}
 ```

-Lastly, a local web service "portainer" can be launched to monitor Docker services but it is not a command line tool so that let's use a web browser from the host machine.
+Lastly, a local web service "Portainer" can be launched to monitor Docker services but it is not a command line tool so that let's use a web browser from the host machine.
 Before launch it, we need to edit a line in the compose file:
 ```sh
 # Open and edit the "docker-compose-portainer.yml"
 # and update a line under the ports section from -"127.0.0.1:9000:9000" to - "9000:9000" to allow accesses from other machines.